CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable AWS SQS skill with excellent executable code examples covering all major use cases.
-The main weaknesses are verbosity in the introduction and reference sections, plus a monolithic structure that could benefit from splitting detailed reference material into separate files.
-Workflow clarity could be improved with explicit validation checkpoints.
+This is a solid, actionable AWS SQS skill with excellent code examples covering the full lifecycle of queue operations.
+The main weaknesses are verbosity in the introduction, a monolithic structure that could be better split across files, and missing explicit validation checkpoints in multi-step workflows like DLQ setup and message processing.

 Suggestions